Pseudoreflections on Prym Varieties: Preliminaries

 In \cite{ALA1}, a characterization was given of smooth quotients of abelian varieties by finite groups that fix the origin, and in \cite{ALA}, it was shown which principally polarized abelian varieties have a smooth quotient such that the group acting also preserves the polarization.
 We will revisit this in Section~\ref{listofgroups} in more detail.
 Note that if $\sigma$ is an automorphism of an abelian variety that fixes the origin, then each component of the fixed locus of $\sigma$ has the same dimension.
 For this reason, it makes sense to talk about a pseudoreflection on the abelian variety, without specifying at which point.

-By the results in \cite{ALA1}, we have that any pseudoreflection on an abelian variety is of order $2$, $3$, $4$ or $6$, and in the next section we will show that in the case of the existence of a pseudoreflection on a Prym variety with a geometric origin, it must be an involution.
+By the results in \cite{ALA1}, we have that any pseudoreflection on an abelian variety is of order $2$, $3$, $4$ or $6$, and in the next section we will show that in the case of the existence of a pseudoreflection on a Prym variety with a geometric origin, it must have order $2$ or $4$.